 Some employers prefer employees to book their desk in advance using hot desking software.
 This is known as desk hoteling.

-The impact of Covid 19 on hot desking
+The impact of flexible working law on hot desking

 What are the pros and cons of hot desking?